kuoki/kuoki/README.md

 # 💫 About Me:
-I am constantly learning and interested in working as a front-end developer with React.
+I am constantly learning and interested in working as a QA tester

 ## 🌐 Socials: